 The 5 Best Coffee Machines With Grinder

-Breville Grind Control: Best Overall
+Breville Grind Control — Best Overall Coffee Maker With Built-In Grinder

 The Breville Grind Control is an ideal choice for anyone who wants the maximum amount of control that a coffee maker with grinder can offer.
 And for $349.95 on Amazon, its stainless steel burr grinder offers six adjustment levels, which is pretty great.